abrxrk/SkillScore-AI/ReadME.md

 ## 🧠 Features

 ✅ Rate confidence in key tech skills
 📊 Visual radar chart of your skill levels
-🗺️ AI-powered roadmap for your weak areas
 💡 Clean and interactive UI using Streamlit

 ---